bitnami/charts/bitnami/spark/README.md

 - Spark container images are updated to use Hadoop `3.2.x`: [Notable Changes: 3.0.0-debian-10-r44](https://github.com/bitnami/bitnami-docker-spark#300-debian-10-r44)

-> Note: There is no backwards compatibility due to the above mentioned changes.
+> Note: Backwards compatibility is not guaranteed due to the above mentioned changes.
+Please make sure your workloads are compatible with the new version of Hadoop before upgrading.
+Backups are always recommended before any upgrade operation.